Aptakisic-Tripp Community Consolidated School District 102: Junior High

 Meridian and Aptakisic are both Apple-distinguished schools, due to their use of technology like iPads in class.
+Aptakisic is also considered one of the best middle schools in the state of Illinois.

 History

-The district was originally split into the Aptakisic School and the Tripp School during the 19th century and first half of the 20th century.
-Due to the growth of the city of Buffalo Grove, the schools united into one in the 1960s.
+The district was originally split into the Aptakisic School and the Tripp School from the 19th century until the 1960s, when the school districts merged due to the city of Buffalo Grove's growth.
 Along with a united district came a brand-new school.
 By the 1970s, the school was unable to handle the growing city, so it was torn down and replaced by Aptakisic School.
 By 1981, grades K-5 began going to the new Pritchett Elementary School.
-In the late 1980s, Tripp Middle School was built serving grades 3–5, at which point Pritchett Elementary served only grades K-2.
-Aptakisic School was then a junior high serving grades 6-8.
-By 1994, Meridian Middle School was built to handle grades 5 and 6, while Tripp Elementary School became an elementary school serving K-4, alongside Pritchett.
+In the late 1980s, Tripp Middle School was built to serve grades 3–5, at which point Pritchett served only grades K-2, and Aptakisic School was a junior high serving grades 6-8.
+By 1994, Meridian Middle School was built to handle grades 5 and 6, while Tripp School and Pritchett School became elementary schools serving grades K-4.